Imperial County of Ortenburg: History

 Under Count Joachim of Ortenburg-Neuortenburg, the state turned to Protestantism in 1563, fiercely opposed by Duke Albert V of Bavaria challenging Ortenburg's Imperial immediacy which, however, was confirmed by the Imperial Chamber Court in 1573.
 The county remained a Lutheran enclave within the mainly Catholic Bavarian lands and became a refuge for expellees during the Thirty Years' War.

 Though deeply in debt after numerous lawsuits against the Wittelsbach dukes, Ortenburg-Neuortenburg retained its independence until in 1805 Count Joseph Charles Leopold finally sold it to Elector Maximilian I Joseph of Bavaria.
 The county was incorporated into the newly established Kingdom of Bavaria in the course of the Empire's dissolution in 1806.

 In exchange for his county, the count received the former monastery of Tambach (today part of Weitramsdorf) in Franconia in 1806, which was elevated to the status of Imperial County of Ortenburg-Tambach, but shortly later became part of the Grand Duchy of Würzburg by mediatisation, and in 1814 fell to the Kingdom of Bavaria.
 Since then the counts of Ortenburg belong to the Mediatized Houses.
 In 1827 count Joseph Carl bought his family's ancestral seat, Ortenburg Castle, back from the Bavarian Crown.
 Count Alram (1925–2007), however, who converted to the Roman Catholic Church, sold it in 1971.
 His son, count Heinrich (b.
-1956), the former husband of Princess Désirée of Hohenzollern, owns Tambach Castle (the former monastery) and its vast estate to this day.
+1956), the former husband of Princess Désirée of Hohenzollern (b.
+1963), owns Tambach Castle (the former monastery), an adjoining Wild Park and its vast estate to this day.
+The pair had three children: